bryanluwz/NTU-FYP-Chatbot-backend/README.md

    openssl req -nodes -new -x509 -keyout server.key -out server.cert
    ```

    This command, which might or might not work on Windows, will generate a self-signed SSL certificate and private key.
-You can also use a valid SSL certificate if you have one.
+You can also use a valid SSL certificate if you have one, or already obtained from the [AI server repository](https://github.com/bryanluwz/NTU-FYP-Chatbot-AI).

    Don't know how?
 Too bad, figure it out yourself!